vairome/k8s-app/README.md

 ## To test the app locally, yo have to follow the next steps

-First we have to navigate to our k8s directory to apply all the yml files using the kubectl command line interface with the next command `kubectl apply -f k8s`
+First we have to navigate to our k8s directory to apply all the yaml files using the kubectl command line interface with the next command
+`kubectl apply -f k8s`

 Note: You have to create the pgpassword in the default namespace, because this password is used to create the postgres database and is used to make the connection between the server and the database.

-Next we have to install the Ingress Nginx controller with the next command
+Next we have to install the Ingress Nginx controller with the following command

 `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.1/deploy/static/provider/cloud/deploy.yaml`